XantreDev/preact-signals-talk/presentation/slides.md

 <!--
 - slide text
-- Solid.js, Vue.js, Qwik.js, Angular
+- modern approaches - Solid.js, Vue.js, Qwik.js, Angular
 - how to use it in React
 - workshop rewriting app with preact-signals
 - cons